 SLE may cause complications during pregnancy.
 There may be a flare-up of symptoms, kidney problems, or

-, or growth problems wiht the baby during pregnancy.
+miscarriage, or growth problems with the baby during pregnancy.

 SLE is not curable, but it can be managed with medications and lifestyle changes.
 You may also need treatment for

 caused by SLE.

 Talk with your doctor about the best treatment plan for you.
 Treatment options depend on the severity and location of your symptoms.

 There are many different kinds of medications that are used to treat SLE.
 Examples include: Antimalarial drugs—if no major organs are involvedCorticosteroidsDrugs to suppress the immune systemNonsteroidal anti-inflammatory drugs (NSAIDs)—only if you have no stomach symptomsB-cell therapyAnticoagulants—in those at risk for blood clots

 Your doctor may recommend that you take a combination of medications.

 Some lifestyle changes can help you prevent flare-ups of SLE.
 Lower doses of antimalarial drugs, corticosteroids, and drugs to suppress the immune system may also be used to prevent flares.
 Work with your doctor to create a plan for your symptoms.
 Learn the signs of a flare-up and contact your doctor as soon as possibleGet immediate treatment for any cuts or infectionsManage symptoms for other chronic conditions caused by SLEAvoid sun exposureIf you smoke, learn how to quitEat a healthy dietLimit emotional stressGet enough restExercise regularly, with your doctor's permission

 Chronic conditions liks SLE are best managed with strong communication between you and your healthcare team.
 Make sure to go to all appointments as recommended.
 Let your doctor know about any changes in your health or care program.